The distribution of Weierstrass points on a tropical curve: Abstract tropical curves

 We say a divisor class $[D]$ is {\em effective}, or write $[D]\geq 0$, if there is an effective representative ${ E\sim D },\, E\geq 0$ in the equivalence class.

 We let $|D|$ denote the {\em (complete) linear system} of $D$, which is the set of effective divisors linearly equivalent to $D$.
 We have

-Unlike $[D]$, the linear system $|D|$ is naturally a compact polyhedral complex, with topology induced by the inclusion $|D| \subset \Eff^d(\Gamma)$.
+Unlike $[D]$, the linear system $|D|$ is naturally a compact polyhedral complex, with topology induced by the inclusion $|D| \subset \Sym^d(\Gamma)$.

+\begin{rmk}[Linear equivalence as chip firing] We sometimes speak of a degree $\en$ effective divisor on $\Gamma$ as a collection of $\en$ ``chips'' placed on $\Gamma$, in the sense of playing a board game with board $\Gamma$.
+Changing the divisor $D$ to a linearly equivalent divisor $D'$ can be achieved through a sequence of ``chip firing moves'' where we choose a simple cut\footnote{ A {\em simple cut} is a collection of segments of $\Gamma$ such that removing the interiors of these segments disconnects $\Gamma$ into exactly two components.} of $\Gamma$ consisting of $m$ segments of length $\epsilon$, and on each edge move a chip from one end to the other.

+The piecewise linear function associated to such a chip firing move has slope $0$ outside the cut segments, and slope $1$ on the cut segments.
+For more discussion see \cite[Remark 2.2]{ABKS}, \cite[Section 1.5]{BN} and the references therein. \end{rmk}

-\begin{rmk}[Linear interpolation along $f$] Given a function $f \in \PL_\ZZ(\Gamma)$, we may associate to $f$ a 1-parameter family of effective divisors which ``linearly interpolate'' between the zeros $\zeros(f)$ and poles $\poles(f)$.
-(We can think of this contruction as specifying a unique ``geodesic path'' between any two points in the complete linear system $|D|$.)
+Given a function $f \in \PL_\ZZ(\Gamma)$, we may associate to $f$ a 1-parameter family of effective divisors which ``linearly interpolate'' between the zeros $\zeros(f)$ and poles $\poles(f)$.
+We can think of this construction as specifying a unique ``geodesic path'' between any two points in the complete linear system $|D|$.
+This notion was previously studied by Luo \cite{Luo} under the name {\em t-path}.
+Namely, we make the following definition.